deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "EDEN."

-"It's... a house name sign.
+"It's...a house name sign.
 You know?
-With your names, I thought... do you like it?"
+With your names, I thought...do you like it?"

 "I like it."
 Ava told her.
 Adam nodded beside her.

 "I helped!"
 Jack exclaimed.

 "No you didn't, you watched!"
-Sara protested. "**_I_** did all the work.”
+Sara protested. "**_I_** did all the work."

 "Nuh-uh, *Dad* did all the work, you just wrote on it, and I helped because I fetched the sandpaper for him!"

 "It's wonderful."
 Ava assured them both.
-"I'll hang it up after we're done unpacking.”
+"I'll hang it up after we're done unpacking."

 "Oh okay.
 I should get back up to the palace and take pictures and see who's arrived so I can put it in the newsletter anyway."
 Sara beamed.
-"See you tonight?”
+"See you tonight?"

 "What's happening tonight?"